 Sessions are held in the daytime or evenings, usually in a clubhouse or community center setting.
 Ideally, a series of sessions with the same families is held so that impact is greatest.

-Believing that the earlier family reading begins the better, FRP has expanded into the CHCCS PreK/Headstart program.
-All families with children in PreK/Headstart are invited to a Family Night where specially selected books are modeled in four different languages.
+Believing that the earlier family reading begins the better, FRP has expanded into the CHCCS PreK/Headstart and Orange County HeadStart/Early HeadStart programs.
+Families are invited to literacy sessions where specially selected books are modeled in four different languages (English, Spanish, Burmese, Karen).

-FRP holds several multi-part sessions a year for the Syrian and Congolese families associated with the Center.
+With the assistance of interpreters, FRP holds monthly sessions for families associated with the Center.